 What should I ask?

-While it may be a tough thing to ask pointed questions about the stability of the organization you might be joining, it’s better off to ask the tough questions now then be unhappily surprised later.
+During any job interview, the interviewer will ask if you have any questions.
+This is a great opportunity to ask anything about the workflow or company priorities that you find confusing—and while it may be a tough thing to ask pointed questions about the stability of the organization and team you might be joining, it’s better off to ask the tough questions now then be unhappily surprised later.

 “Inquire about how long the team has been in place, how many original team members are still there,” Janulaitis said.
 “If it’s a startup, ask if they can fund the next six months of payroll.
 I’ve seen startups in Utah simply run out of funding, and they have to let everyone go.
 A front end developer needs to make sure they can do the job, but also make sure the company will still be around for you to do the job.”